Weather Blog: Counting down the days until Solar Eclipse 2024

-In just two years the North Country will pause and look towards the sky (with protective solar eclipse glasses of course) as the moon passes in between us and the sun.
+In just two years the North Country will pause and look towards the sky (with protective solar eclipse glasses of course) as the moon passes between Earth and the sun.

-You might remember August 21, 2017 where Burlington saw 70% of the sun covered, not a total eclipse, but it still put on a show.
+You might remember August 21, 2017 when Burlington saw 70% of the sun covered — not a total eclipse, but it still put on a show.

 Hopefully we can have a bit more sunshine than what this weekend’s forecast is expected to provide.